Tuesday, December 31, 2024

 “Like you, I have my own ideals.
 Although I may end up in an arranged marriage of convenience, I would never force my sister into one!”

 “Point taken.
 Find the girl and let us run the checks on her before you propose.
 The last thing we need is a fortune hunter getting ahold of you.
-It would be very difficult to keep all your secrets from your wife—even if it were only a marriage of convenience.”
+It would be very challenging to keep all your secrets from your wife—even if it were only a marriage of convenience.”

 With that, both men parted—each deep in thought about the problems before him.